-Attributive adjectives come directly before a noun and attribute a quality to the noun they modify.
+Attributive adjectives are placed directly before a noun and serve to describe or attribute a quality or characteristic to the noun they modify.
 More than one adjective can modify the same noun.
 Take a look at the examples:

 The word 'fast' is describing an attribute of the car.